 What is CBD used for?

-While the Food and Drug Administration (FDA) has not yet approved CBD, studies and anecdotal evidence suggest that the compound could be beneficial for managing seizures, fighting the spread of cancer, treating neurological disorders like Parkinson’s disease or Alzheimer’s disease, reducing anxiety, curtailing nausea, and relieving pain.
+While the Food and Drug Administration (FDA) has not yet approved CBD, studies and anecdotal evidence suggest that the compound could be beneficial.
 While CBD is available legally under federal law, regardless of a prescription, we recommend you discuss incorporating the possibility of incorporating CBD into your treatment regimen with your physician.

 What’s the difference between CBD and THC?